Virus & Antivirus on Linux – Part 1

 No. But the number of viruses and the damage they can make are insignificant.
 Linux users, like users on every operating system, must always be aware of security issues.
 They must act intelligently to keep their systems safe and secure.
 They should not run programs with root privileges when they are not required, and they should apply security patches regularly.

-I will cover about the different types of Linux malware, that you should be aware in part 2 of this article.
+I will cover about the different types of Linux malware, that you should be aware of, in part 2 of this article.

 Amarnath Natarajan Avatar